-Precipitation data for WY 2021-2022 collected for 12 precipitation monitoring stations are provided in Table 5-1.
+WY 2022-2023 was a wet year and marked by several intense rain events.
+Precipitation data were collected for 12 precipitation monitoring stations as provided in Table 5-1.
 Station locations are shown on Figure 5-1.
-The annual precipitation for these stations during WY 2021-2022 averaged 3.87 inches, or approximately 80 percent relative to the long-term average.
+The annual precipitation for these stations during WY 2022-2023 averaged 12.13 inches, or approximately 252 percent relative to the long-term average (4.8 inches).